 Take a heavy bottomed utensil – either a frying pan or wok style kadhai.
 Warm it up on high heat and then add cooking fat of your choice.

-To this add Fennel and Nigella seeds.
+To this add Fennel, Cumin and Nigella seeds.
 Saute them until fragrant then add Fenugreek seeds.
 Overcooked fenugreek seeds taste bitter.
 Try to add them at the end and cook on low heat for just under a minute.

 Once the tadka is ready, transfer the chopped butternut squash and stir.